-The College's Religious Education (RE) program is based on the Broken Bay K-12 Religious Education Curriculum and aims to provide students with meaningful, engaging and challenging learning experiences that explores the rich diversity of the Catholic faith and ways in which we live it.
-A new Religious Education Curriculum is being developed to further enhance the learning experience for all.
-This was implemented into all Kindergarten and Year 1 as well as Years 7-10 classrooms in 2022/2023 and will continue to grow over the coming years.
+The College's Religious Education (RE) program is based on the Catholic Schools Broken Bay Religious Education Curriculum and aims to provide students with meaningful, engaging and challenging learning experiences that explores the rich diversity of the Catholic faith and ways in which we live it.
+A new Religious Education Curriculum has been developed to further enhance the learning experience for all.
+This was implemented into Early Stage 1, Stage 1, Stage 3, Stage 4 and Stage 5 classrooms incrementally from 2022 with the final stage being implemented in 2025.
 These programs include formal Religious Education as well as retreats, spirituality days and social justice opportunities in which students are invited to serve others, especially the poor and those who are marginalised.

 Faith formation opportunities are provided for students, staff, parents and caregivers.
 Students regularly celebrate Mass and pray together.
-Students are invited to participate in age appropriate sacramental and missionary activities aimed at living out their mission as disciples of Jesus.
+Students are invited to participate in age appropriate sacramental and Youth Ministry activities aimed at living out their mission as disciples of Jesus.

 As you arrive at Mater Maria Catholic College, you walk past a contemporary statue of Mary and child, our patron Mother Mary holding baby Jesus.
 Two beautifully potted Good Samaritan roses greet you at the front door.
 When you look at the highest point of our property, you will see our modern chapel with its stunning cross.
 We have a beautifully crafted wooden cross with the phrase 'Who is my neighbour?' adorning our foyer.
 These symbols and the many more around the College remind us of who we are and how we aspire to live our lives.
 Benedictine values and the Good Samaritan spirituality continue to have a strong influence over the life and mission of the College along with the surrounding parishes, the Catholic Parish of Pittwater and the Lakes Catholic Parish, which remain important partners in the faith education offered to our students.
-In 2023, in partnership with Pittwater Parish, we encouraged students and their families to attend to parish 'Soul Mass' on the first Sunday each month.
+In 2024, in partnership with Pittwater Parish, we encouraged students and their families to attend to parish 'Soul Mass' on the first Sunday each month.
 To encourage attendance student volunteered to do the readings and provide the music.
 We also shared a meal for all those in attendance and had the older students run games after Mass, in a youth group style model.
 Throughout the year we saw a steady increase to up to 130 attendees.